Mothers' Union: Structure

 The Mothers' Union developed within the Anglican Communion and uses its structure as its own.
 Individual branches are usually based on parishes or small groups of parishes.
 There are often levels of co-ordination corresponding to deaneries and archdeaconries, that link the branch organisations with that of the diocese.
 The Anglican provinces each have their own administration, which, in turn, supports the worldwide president, currently Sheran Harper from Guyana.

-The worldwide headquarters is at Mary Sumner House in Westminster, London.
+Mary Sumner House at 24, Tufton Street, Westminster in London is the worldwide headquarters.
+The Grade II listed building of 1925 was designed by Claude Ferrier.
+The Mary Sumner Chapel is housed within.

 Prayer

 The Mothers' Union emphasises the importance of prayer underpinning its work.
 Each year it organises a Wave of Prayer.
 Each diocese is given a set day to pray for other dioceses, and within each diocese each branch is given a specific time to pray.
 This gives to members a sense of unity in prayer for one another as the wave of prayer moves from branch to branch and from diocese to diocese.